Tenarunga

 Tenarunga or Tenania, previously Narunga and formerly Minto Island, is a low, wooded atoll in the Acteon Group in the southeastern part of the Tuamotu Islands in French Polynesia.
 It is administratively a part of the Gambier Islands.
 The atoll has a population of between 10 and 50 people.

 Geography

-Tenarunga is located 15 km northwest of Matureivavao, 6 km west of Vahanga and 1375 km southeast of Tahiti.
+Tenarunga is located 15 km northwest of Matureivavao, 6 km east of Vahanga and 1375 km southeast of Tahiti.
 It has a land area of 2.3 km2 and a total area (lagoon inclusive) of 5 km2.
 There are some buildings and a dock located on the north-east side of the island, indicating former and/or seasonal habitation.

 The atoll's lagoon is not accessible from the sea.

 History

 The first recorded sighting of this atoll was made during the Spanish expedition of the Portuguese navigator Pedro Fernández de Quirós on 5 February 1606 under the name Las Cuatro Coronadas (the "four crowned" (by coconut palms)); however, these observations were not fully documented.
 As such, the first unambiguous approach to the island was made on 14 March 1828 by the collector Hugh Cuming in his ship The Discoverer, captained by Samuel Grimwood.
 The next visit was in 1833 by the navigator Thomas Ebrill on his merchant's vessel Amphitrite and again in 1837 by Lord Edward Russell, commander of the H.M.S Actaeon, the name given to the group.